A Brief Conversation About Design in Technology

 With this ability to approach design more holistically, service design allows us to build in attributes that many times are used as filters or afterthoughts, such as accessibility or sustainability.
 Instead of focusing primarily on a singular audience or outcome, service design lets us establish a way to fit all the odd angles and complex elements together into a viable solution.
 This is because while still being user centered it is also co-creative, based on evidence, and thinks of the implications in relation to the big picture.
 It moves us away from just being human centered and places us in the surroundings of this world and how our work has ripples now and in the future.
 Service design is not singular in it's approach and incorporates the value of context.
 It challenges everyone to truly ask who they are serving through a project, work, and design.
 In this way, approaching problems with a systems mindset and service design process, we can address large, wicked problems that continue to plague us - whether it is climate change, healthcare, hunger, etc. It gives us the framework to focus on a small part of the issue and slowly chip away at the large-scale problem at the same time.
 It is one of the great tools we have to help tackle current problems and avoid new catastrophes.

 By now, I hope it is a little clearer what all of these terms mean and how to use them (and I hope, you’ve figured out that ICX doesn’t really mean anything.
-It’s just something I made up to refer to my ice cream experience, so maybe it should be a thing?)
-In the meantime, share the knowledge, choose to incorporate more people into your process, think about where you can stand your ground, and what the consequences of your designs might be, and lets all grow to making these terms and concepts functional, accessible, and conducted ethically rather than being just definitions or making up new terms unnecessarily.
+It’s just something I made up to refer to my ice cream experience, so maybe it should be a thing? *kidding*) In the meantime, share the knowledge, choose to incorporate more people into your process, think about where you can stand your ground, and what the consequences of your designs might be, and lets all grow to making these terms and concepts functional, accessible, and conducted ethically rather than being just definitions or always resorting to new terms.